 The Romans went on to create their own history and built the Rome we know today.
-For centuries, this was the heart of the Roman Empire and as they said, all roads led here.
+For centuries, this was the heart of the Roman Empire, and as they said, all roads led here.

-After the eventual fall of the Empire, Rome’s new masters, made their own mark on the city.
+After the eventual fall of the Empire, Rome’s new masters made their own mark on the city.
 As the centre of the Catholic Church, Rome experienced a renewed golden age.
-The popes spent lavishly on their seat of power and today we can admire their efforts.
+The popes spent lavishly on their seat of power, and today we can admire their efforts.

 Visit Rome for the art

 The Eternal City is full of art.
 You can find priceless collections of artworks in the many museums, galleries, private residences, churches and palaces.
-Even the fountains in Rome are like artworks, designed by the masters.
+Even the fountains in Rome are like artworks designed by the masters.

 Visit Rome for the architecture

 You don’t have to look far to find a cross-section of architectural styles.
 From Etruscan, Classical Greek and Roman styles to Renaissance, Baroque and even Egyptian obelisks, Rome is a feast for the eyes.
-Augustus famously said that he found Rome a city made of bricks and left it a city of marble.
+Augustus famously said that he found Rome, a city made of bricks and left it a city of marble.
 In its glory, it must have been spectacular.

 Visit Rome for the Roman ruins

 The Roman ruins we see today pale in comparison to their original versions.
 Romans were known for their engineering and architectural prowess.
-Their approach to building roads, aqueducts, large scale buildings and temples has profoundly influenced building practices.
+Their approach to building roads, aqueducts, large-scale buildings and temples has profoundly influenced building practices.
 For centuries, people have been using Roman techniques and styles as inspiration all over the world.

 Romans were masters in modifying existing styles (think Greek, Etruscan, Egyptian) and adapting them to their needs.
 They introduced concrete and arches to create some of the most impressive structures in the world.
-Think the Colosseum, largest amphitheater in the world.
+Think of the Colosseum, the largest amphitheatre in the world.
 Or the Pantheon with the largest unsupported dome in the world.
 These extraordinary feats of engineering are almost 2,000 years old.
 That in itself is impressive.

 The history nerd in me absolutely loves the Roman ruins.
 While you can see Roman ruins all over Italy, Rome has the highest concentration of them.
 Considering that so many still stand today proves just how brilliant the Roman builders were.
 It also speaks to the longevity of their creations.
-When you visit Rome, take a moment to simply enjoy these glimpses into the ancient past.
+When you visit Rome, take a moment to enjoy these glimpses into the ancient past.
 The Eternal City still stands.
 Maybe the Romans were on to something after all.

 Tips for visiting the Eternal City

-Another quite common approach was vendors who will try to “give” you something for free.
+Another quite common approach was vendors who try to “give” you something for free.
 Be that a few roses or some trinket, they try to get you to take the item and once you do, they will want you to pay them.
-It’s always easier to walk away unless you totally want whatever they are selling.
+It’s always easier to walk away unless you want whatever they are selling.
 This could also be different off-season, but I don’t think it totally goes away.

 Final thoughts on why you should visit Rome, the Eternal City

 There are so many things to love about Rome.
 It’s unlike any other city I have ever been to and one that has so much to offer.
 While not everyone has to love it as much as I do, I think everyone should visit Rome at least once.
-All of the things I mentioned – the art, culture, history – have all profoundly influenced our world today.
+All of the things I mentioned – art, culture, history – have profoundly influenced our world today.
 It’s only fitting to go to the source and see it for yourself.